How to Identify Your Skin Type in 5 Easy Steps

 After an hour, stand in front of a mirror in natural light and assess your skin:

-- Does it feel tight or look dull or flaky?
+• Does it feels tense or look lackluster or slightly textured?
 You likely have dry skin.

-- Do you see shine only in your T-zone, but your cheeks feel normal or dry?
-That suggests combination skin.
+• Do you see shine only in your T-zone, but your cheeks feel normal or dry?
+“This could point to combination skin.

-- Do you notice redness, tingling, or irritation?
+• Do you notice redness or sensitivity?
 You may have sensitive skin.

 Write down what you observe.
-Small details — like whether your skin feels itchy or looks inflamed — can give useful clues.
+Small details like: whether your skin feels an uncomfortable sensation or looks visibly reactive, can give useful clues.

 Step 4: Use a Blotting Sheet or Tissue Test